A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 The area is also home to some of the most romantic resorts in Wisconsin.

-Or for true luxury, why not treat yourself to one of the best spa resorts in Wisconsin!
+Or, for true luxury, why not treat yourself to one of the best spa resorts in Wisconsin?

 Come, kick back, relax, and enjoy the peace and tranquility of beautiful northern Wisconsin lodging.
-Here some of my favorites:
+Here are some of my favorites:

 Westwood Shores Waterfront Resort ***

-Another good cabin for rent in Northern Wisconsin is Westwood Shores Waterfront Resort.
+A good cabin for rent in Northern Wisconsin is Westwood Shores Waterfront Resort.
 Located in Sturgeon Bay, this resort has indoor and outdoor pools, a spa bath, private bathrooms, and a fitness center.

 Other facilities include a shared lounge and a games room.
 You can also enjoy various activities on-site or in surroundings like cycling and fishing.